-Warning: For performance reasons and to avoid excessive fragmentation, it is recommended to keep the used space of the pool below 50% when using iSCSI.
-As required, you can increase the capacity of an existing extent using the instructions in Growing LUNs (page 205).
+Warning: For performance reasons and to avoid excessive fragmentation, keep the used space of the pool below 50% when using iSCSI.
+The capacity of an existing extent can be increased as shown in Growing LUNs (page 208).

-To add an extent, go to Sharing $\rightarrow$ Block (iSCSI) $\rightarrow$ Extents $\rightarrow$ Add Extent.
+To add an extent, go to Sharing \rightarrow Block (iSCSI) \rightarrow Extents \rightarrow Add Extent.
 In the example shown in Figure 10.25, the device extent is using the export zvol that was previously created from the /mnt/volume1 volume.